The mind is something intangible that exists within our brain; an unseen process of enzymes, chemicals and electric currents.

 How will I be assessed?

-- Three exams will taken at the end of your second year
+Three exams will taken at the end of your second year.
+Each exam accounts for one third of your A-Level.

 What else can I get involved in?